higayasuo/aes-universal/README.md

 import { isWeb } from 'expo-crypto-universal';
 import { webCryptoModule } from 'expo-crypto-universal-web';
 import { nativeCryptoModule } from 'expo-crypto-universal-native';
-import { WebGcmCipher } from 'expo-aes-universal-web';
+import { WebGcmCipher } from 'aes-universal-web';
-import { NativeGcmCipher } from 'expo-aes-universal-native';
+import { NativeGcmCipher } from 'aes-universal-native';

 const getRandomBytes = isWeb()
   ? webCryptoModule.getRandomBytes